|

 recommendation to the editors-in-chief.
 Editors are assigned within 2

-to the editor(s) of the theme issue.
+the editor(s) of the theme/special section.

 - The editor recruits at least 3 reviewers for the paper and negotiates